Cole-Weems/Vechicle-Saftey-System/README.md

 Annotations

 All xml files

 labels.txt

 All classes alphabetical order in a txt file

 JPEGImages

 All images, not in folders (if you have more then 6000 images, try to delete some to make the transfer to jetson easier)

-ImageSets

-	Main
+ImageSets/Main:

-		trainval.txt (all images names)
-		val.txt (choose 10% of your overall images and leave their names here) test.txt (choose 40% of your overall images and leave their names here) train.txt (this should be the majority of your images, leave their names here)
+trainval.txt (all images names) val.txt (choose 10% of your overall images and leave their names here) test.txt (choose 40% of your overall images and leave their names here) train.txt (this should be the majority of your images, leave their names here)

 Your dataset should now be prepared